mivoq/speect/docs/source/topics/object_system_topic.rst

 Example Usage
 -------------

-The following code snippets are extracted from ``speect/engine/examples/base/objsystem/objsystem_example.c`` and are abbreviated to show the basic usage of the above defined objects.
+The following code snippets were extracted from ``speect/engine/examples/base/objsystem/objsystem_example.c`` and are abbreviated to show the basic usage of the above defined objects.
+The example can also be viewed at :doc:`examples/objsystem_example`.

 We can now declare and instantiate circles and rectangles as follows: